xde-mcp/ART/README.md

 </div>

-## 📈 Train AI Agents That Actually Get Better
+## 📈 Train AI Agents That Learn From Experience

 **Want an AI agent that learns from mistakes instead of just hallucinating?** ART makes it as easy as running a notebook.